 Not least because the professionals often make mistakes regarding the diagnosis of this condition, it does, of course, go without saying that we can’t diagnose ourselves in relation to dissociative disorder; however, we may gain an insight into whether or not we might be affected by it by asking ourselves if we’ve experienced the following symptoms:

-– often ‘zoning out’ (e.g. in the middle of a conversation, suddenly realizing one hasn’t taken in what has been said)
+- often ‘zoning out’ and not remembering what’s just happened (for example, in the middle of a conversation, suddenly realising one hasn’t taken in what has been said)

 - memory problems

-– feelings of being ‘separate’ and ‘distinct’ from own physical body – this can feel as if one is watching oneself as if one were in a movie
+- feelings of being ‘separate’ and ‘distinct’ from their own physical body; this can feel as if one is watching oneself as if one were in a movie

 - a feeling that part of oneself has ‘shut down’ or is ‘cut off’ and inaccessible